1gog/backend-java/README.md

-Project for test cicd && integration add pipeline and test merge request, and test MR push
+Project for test cicd && integration add pipeline and test merge request, and test MR push.